Sam Haggerty Preview, Player Props: Mariners vs. Rangers

-The Seattle Mariners, including Sam Haggerty (.429 on-base percentage in past 10 games, 79 points above season-long percentage), battle starter Jordan Montgomery and the Texas Rangers at T-Mobile Park, Thursday at 9:40 PM ET.
+Sam Haggerty and his .438 slugging percentage over his past 10 games, (including one extra-base hit) will be in action for the Seattle Mariners versus the Texas Rangers September 30 at 7:15 PM ET.

-In his most recent game, he reached base in both of his plate appearances against the Astros.
+In his previous game, he reached base in his only plate appearance against the Rangers.

 Sportsbook Promo Codes